create-atl-delete/summoner/README.md

 - (optional) aws-azure-login

 It will also:
-- create a configuration file for aws-azure-login
 - create a configuration file for ssh
+- (optional) create a configuration file for aws-azure-login
 - (optional) enable USB redirection

 ## Evocation
 To start a session, simply right-click connect.ps1 and select "Run with Powershell."
-If you are already authenticated to AWS by way of<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html">temporary credentials</a>, the script will proceed.
+If you are already authenticated to AWS by way of <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html">temporary credentials</a>, the script will proceed.
 Otherwise, it will prompt for login using <a href="https://github.com/sportradar/aws-azure-login">aws-azure-login</a>.
 Once authenticated, the script prompt for an instance ID and protocol.

 If desired, you can edit summoner.rdp to change the audio and video settings.